 This is why NDepend is the only tool that offers a baseline in Visual Studio.
 The tool estimates the Technical Debt progress since a baseline.

 Recent code smells that should be fixed before committing any code to source control are highlighted in Visual Studio.
 They can then be fixed even before reaching the source server.

 As a consequence the Code Quality remains under control with no major upfront investment.

 The screenshot below shows that a single click is enough to list for example all major issues introduced since the baseline, grouped by types.

-Rule Files can be created and shared amongst NDepend projects.
-This is useful to define company-level standard rules sets shared amongts projects, and get them applied by all teams.
+Rule Files can be created and shared among NDepend projects.
+This is useful to define company-level standard rules sets shared amongst projects, and get them applied by all teams.